 Motorcycle accident victims often suffer catastrophic and life-changing injuries in the accident.
 This is true whether or not you were wearing an approved helmet.

 The helmet laws in Maryland cannot be used to reduce the amount of compensation you deserve.
-At William G. Kolodner Personal Injury Lawyers, our motorcycle accident lawyers fight to get the most compensation possible in your case.
+At WGK Personal Injury Lawyers, our motorcycle accident lawyers fight to get the most compensation possible in your case.

 We will work to get money for: